 What is a callus?

 A callus is a hard area of skin that can be yellow in colour.
-They are typically found on the feet, the knuckles and palms of the hands.
-The difference between a callus and a corn is that a callus is typically larger and doesn’t have a defined edge like a corn.
+A callus is typically larger than a corn and doesn’t have a defined edge like a corn.
 Callused skin is thick and so it is far less sensitive to the touch than the surrounding skin.
 This thick skin develops when the skin on your foot rubs against something like a bone, the ground or your shoe.
 They will often form on the ball of your foot because this is the part of your foot that takes the brunt of your weight when you walk.

 The causes of calluses on the feet